fkhadra/react-toastify-doc/docs/update-toast.md

 ## Reset option or inherit from ToastContainer

 If you want to inherit props from the `ToastContainer`, you can reset an option by passing null.
-It's particularly useful when you remove the `closeButton` from a toast and you want it back during the update.
+It's particularly useful when you remove the `closeButton` from a toast, and you want it back during the update.

 ```jsx
 function Example(){